Badgerati/Pode/README.md

 ### Basics

-Pode, at it's heart, is a PowerShell module.
+Pode, at its heart, is a PowerShell module.
 In order to use Pode, you'll need to start off your script by importing it:

 ```powershell
 Import-Module Pode
 ```

 After that, all of your main server logic must be wrapped in a `Server` block.
-This lets you specify port numbers, server type, and any key logic: (you can only have one `Server` per Pode script)
+This lets you specify port numbers, server type, and any key logic: (you can only have one `Server` declared in your script)

 ```powershell
 Server -Port 8080 {